 Unexpected financial emergencies are putting people’s health and well-being at risk.

-The Coordinated Community Support Programme works with local councils and communities to provide emergency support for anyone facing unexpected costs so they can continue their lives as normal.
+The Coordinated Community Support (CCS) Programme works with local authorities and voluntary and community sector organisations providing emergency support to anyone facing financial crisis.

 How Coordinated Community Support can help

-Whether it’s losing your job, a bereavement, relationship breakdown, or even just the sudden failure of a key household item, financial crisis can happen at any time.
+Whether it’s losing your job, reduced working hours, a bereavement, relationship breakdown, or the sudden failure of a key household item, financial crisis can happen at any time.

 Whatever the nature of the incident, many individuals and families simply do not have the financial resilience and ability to redirect resources to resolve it.
-A patchy system of emergency provision can lead to people falling through the net, left without food, fuel or other essentials, and become stuck in a cycle.
+A patchy system of emergency provision can lead to people falling through the net without food, fuel or other essentials, and becoming stuck in a cycle.